Safety for Outlet Strips

 Most light duty extension cords have a rating for a maximum of 10 amps or 1200 watts.
 Whereas most strip cord, power strip, and surge protectors have a 15 amps (1875 watts) rating.
 All Outlet strips contain surge protectors.
 A surge protector is a device who’s purpose is to protect electrical devices.
 This protection is from voltage spikes.
 Also a surge protector attempts to limit the voltage supplied to an electric device.
 This is done by either blocking or shorting to ground any unwanted voltages above a safe limit.
 In conclusion, all outlet strips also include an on/off switch and are made to be as safe as possible.

 - The total watts should not exceed the rated capacity of the extension cord.
-This is also true for power strips.
-This is well as, power tap or surge protectors.
+This is also true for power strips as well as power tap or surge protectors.

 - Ensure that you purchase power strips with an internal circuit breaker.